Yisrael Kristal: Holocaust survival

 In 1940, after the Germans had taken over Poland during World War II, Kristal continued to manufacture candy, at times secretly and at other times with the encouragement of the heads of the ghetto, among them head of the Łódź Ghetto Judenrat Chaim Rumkowski.
 His two children died in the ghetto, while Kristal and his wife were deported to Auschwitz concentration camp during the liquidation of the ghetto in August 1944.

-Kristal's wife was murdered in Auschwitz in 1942; he worked as a forced laborer and survived.
+Kristal's wife was murdered in Auschwitz; he worked as a forced laborer and survived.
 When the camp was liberated by the Red Army, Kristal weighed 82 lb.
 He was taken to the hospital, where he returned to his profession and made candies for Soviet soldiers, before returning to Łódź, where he rebuilt his destroyed candy shop and met his second wife, Batsheva.
 They married in 1947.
 The couple had a son, Chaim, who was born in Poland, and a daughter, Shula, who was born in Israel.

 Life in Israel

 In 1950, the family immigrated to Israel on the ship Komemiyut and settled in Haifa.
 He initially worked at the Palata candy factory, where he was considered an expert and taught the owners to make an entire production line of sweets.
 He then became self-employed, making boutique sweets at home and selling them at a Haifa kiosk.
 Among the sweets he produced were tiny liquor bottles made of chocolate wrapped in colored foil, jam made from carob, and chocolate-covered orange peels.
 In 1952, he began manufacturing his candies at the Sar and Kristal Factory on Shivat Zion Street.
 After the factory closed in 1970, he returned to making his candies at home before retiring.

 Kristal had nine grandchildren.
 He also had great-grandchildren, but his family preferred not to state his exact number of descendants for fear of the "evil eye".

 Having been unable to do so at the age of 13 due to World War I, Kristal celebrated his bar mitzvah a century later, in September 2016, at the age of 113.
-Kristal died at his home in Haifa on 11 August 2017, just five weeks before his 114th birthday.
+Kristal died at his home in Haifa on 11 August 2017, at age 113 years, 10 months.